 Unsurprisingly, there are great diving opportunities here, and there are several outlets where you can rent scuba (or snorkel) gear or book on an organized tour – keep your eyes open for the many turtles, octopus, and rays swimming around the island.

 Island life isn’t for everyone though – your shopping, entertainment, and food and drink options will be massively restricted – but it does offer a very tranquil existence.
-Jobs here are hard to come by, and most people moving here on a permanent basis don’t expect to find local employment.
+Jobs in this part of Puerto Rico are hard to come by, and most people moving here on a permanent basis don’t expect to find local employment.